 If in Y2, Y6 or Y11-13 What transition plans are in place for school/college/next steps?
-Next school/further education plan (name of setting) Application made Key contact Choose an item.
+Next school/further education plan (name of setting) n Application made Key contact Choose an item.
 If no applications have been made, who is working with this young person to decide on next steps?
 Name Role Email/telephone

-Baseline Information Please highlight the relevant description Attendance in last 6 school weeks Over 50% 25-50% 10-25% Below 10% 0% Timetable Timetabled for all subjects Timetabled for most subject classes Timetabled for less than 4 subject classes Timetabled for 1 or 2 classes Not expected to attend classes Independence in lessons Is independent in class Some accommodations made by teacher but largely independent Some adult support in class Has adult support at all times Is not able to attend class even with support Social times (breaks and lunchtimes) Mixes with other students well, without support Manages social times without support Manages social times in supported environment Is supported by staff at social times Avoids school at social times Accessing Lessons Goes into classrooms for lessons without support Accesses classrooms with support Accesses small group teaching Accesses 1:1 teaching Does not access teaching in school Friendships Has a number of good relationships Has more than one good relationship with other students Has one good relationship Has acquaintances Socially isolated Navigates the school Can move around school and follow timetable independently With small accommodations can manage timetable independently Support required such as meeting and greeting or prompting throughout the day Substantial support required e.g. accompanied in small part of the school Does not move around school Cooperation Always cooperative and follows rules Small infrequent problems Some problems, cannot / will not cooperate especially when under stress General issues with behaviour Behavioural difficulties
+Baseline Information Please highlight the relevant description Attendance in last 6 school Over 50% 25-50% 10-25% Below 10% 0% weeks Timetabled for Timetabled for less Not expected Timetabled for all Timetabled for Timetable to attend most subject than 4 subject 1 or 2 classes subjects classes classes classes Some Is not able to accommodations Independence in Is independent in Some adult support Has adult support attend class made by teacher lessons class in class at all times even with but largely support independent Manages social times Social times Mixes with other Manages social Is supported by Avoids school in (breaks and times without staff at social at social students well, supported times lunchtimes) without support support times environment Goes into Does not Accesses classrooms for Accessing Accesses small group Accesses 1:1 access classrooms with lessons without Lessons teaching teaching teaching in support support school Has more than Has a number of one good Has one good Has Socially Friendships good relationship with relationship acquaintances isolated relationships other students Support required Substantial With small Can move around such as meeting support required accommodations Does not Navigates the school and follow and greeting or e.g. move around can manage school timetable prompting accompanied school timetable independently throughout the day in small part of independently the school Some problems, cannot / will not Always Small infrequent General issues Behavioural Cooperation cooperative and cooperate problems with behaviour difficulties follows rules especially when under stress